jballant/backbone-base-and-form-view/README.md

         var testView = new MyView();
         console.log(testView.subViews); // Logs an array with one MySubview instance

-This is probably fine if you never need to refer to this sub view by a type.
+This is probably fine if you never need to refer to this subview by a type.
 If you provide a string as the first parameter, this serves as a key to refer to the subview by.
 This would look like ``this.subs.add('mySubView', new MySubView())``.
 You can continue adding subviews on the same type string (they would be grouped in an array).

 * **Adding a config first**, and then instantiating from that config.
 A config tells the SubViewManager some standard information about the subview type.